Research Methods in Supportive Oncology (RMSO)

 Who should attend?

-Physicians, nurses, social workers, and psychologists who are early-stage researchers are eligible to attend.
-Participants must have a doctoral degree or be a student in a doctoral program.
+Physicians, nurses, social workers, psychologists, and other health researchers who are early-stage researchers are eligible to attend.
+Participants must have a doctoral degree.

 If you have any questions, please contact us at email@example.com